-In late 2015, MPI launched a major programme to improve the way we manage our fisheries.
+In late 2015, wwe launched a major programme to improve the way we manage our fisheries.
 The Fisheries Change Programme (previously called the Future of Our Fisheries programme will strengthen our fisheries management system and change the way we monitor commercial fishers.
 The programme won't change the Quota Management System tools, or the rights associated with owning quota.

 New Zealand fisheries are managed under the Quota Management System (QMS).
 Under the QMS, a yearly catch limit (the total allowable catch, TAC) is set for every fish stock.
 By controlling the amount of fish taken from each stock, the QMS helps keep New Zealand fisheries sustainable.

 From the TAC, an allowance is made for recreational and customary fishing and other fishing-related mortality, and the remainder is the total allowable commercial catch (TACC).

 Fisheries New Zealand's Harvest Strategy Standard (HSS) guides the way we manage fish stocks under the QMS.

 Under the standard, we monitor and manage fish stocks using 4 performance measures.

 - A target level – the level we want fish stock to fluctuate around for the best balance between use and sustainability, while allowing for environmental variation.

 - A soft limit – if stock falls below this level we consider it overfished and manages the fishery to rebuild it.

 - A hard limit – if stock falls below this level we consider it collapsed.
 The fishery may be closed to rebuild it.